paulmillr/es6-shim/README.md

 ## Installation
 If you want to use it in browser:

-* Just include es6-shim before your scripts.
+* Just include `es6-shim` before your scripts.
 * Include [es5-shim][es5-shim-url] especially if your browser doesn't support ECMAScript 5 - but every JS engine requires the `es5-shim` to correct broken implementations, so it's strongly recommended to always include it.
+Additionally, `es5-shim` should be loaded before `es6-shim`.

 For `node.js`, `io.js`, or any `npm`-managed workflow (this is the recommended method):